PaulKinlan/paul.kinlan.me/content/2016-12-16-screen-recording-with-getUserMedia-and-WebRTC.markdown

 embedded anywhere, without the need to install any software.

 We are nearly there.
-The Chrome team is adding the ability to share your screen from your Android Device via `getUserMedia` and I've created an [prototype that records your screen and streams it to another device so it can be recorded to a file and device framed](https://paulkinlan.github.io/screenrecord).
+The Chrome team is adding the ability to share your screen from your Android Device via `getUserMedia` and I've created a [prototype that records your screen and streams it to another device so it can be recorded to a file and device framed](https://paulkinlan.github.io/screenrecord).